The Dead Room: Plot

 During the day, Holly senses a presence and strong temperature change, which the others do not feel.
 Scott's EMF meter reads nothing, but he soon realizes he forgot to insert a battery.
-When he does so, it immediately begins reading a large disturbance.
-The reading suddenly goes dead at the end of the main hallway, and Holly agrees that there is no presence in the kitchen.
-This is reinforced when the ghost later chases them, and they take refuge in the kitchen.
+Once he inserts the battery, it immediately starts to register a significant disturbance.
+The reading abruptly stops at the end of the main hallway, and Holly confirms that there is no presence in the kitchen.
+The ghost later pursues them, reinforcing their decision to seek refuge in the kitchen.
 Worried that the attacks could turn dangerous, Liam and Holly argue they should leave the house.
 Scott, however, insists they stay to capture evidence of the paranormal.
 When they subsequently film a telekinetic attack by flying furniture, Scott again insists they stay, this time to test his theory.
 Liam, who owns their transportation, reluctantly agrees, overriding Holly's objections.

 During the ghost's next appearance, Liam restarts the house's generator while Scott sets up his equipment.
-After the machine reaches its lowest frequency, the attack suddenly ends, and Holly admits that the ghost is gone.
-As the relieved ghost hunters pack up their equipment, Liam notices a strangely-cold corner in the kitchen.
+Holly confirms that the ghost has vanished when the machine reaches its lowest frequency.
+As the relieved ghost hunters pack up their equipment, Liam notices a strangely cold corner in the kitchen.
 Upon further investigation, a hidden passage leads to another room.
 There, they discover the mummified remains of a woman.
 Overwhelmed by a paranormal presence, Holly is forced to leave the room, and the others call the police, who, after looking, say there is no body in the room.
 As the ghost hunters attempt to convince the police officers of their story, Holly is suddenly possessed and reveals that the first ghost was trying to frighten them off and protect them from the second, the woman.
 The second ghost quickly kills the police officers, then Scott.
-Liam saves Holly, only to be killed himself.
+Liam sacrifices himself to save Holly.
 As Holly flees the house, the ghost kills her.
-In the final scene the killer ghost finally shows itself and the credits roll.
+In the final scene, the killer ghost finally shows itself, and the credits roll.